ProvableHQ/leo/documentation/language/standard_library.md

 ## `std::rand`

-Pseudo-random value generation in the finalize context.
-Every function here is a `final fn` and draws from a ChaCha stream cipher seeded by the current block's pre-finalize state.
-The randomness is **deterministic for a given block**: two transactions that execute the same finalize logic against the same input observe the same sequence of values, so all validators reach consensus.
+This module generates pseudorandom values in the finalize context.
+Each function is a `final fn` and uses a ChaCha stream cipher.
+The pre-finalize state of the current block supplies the seed.
+The randomness is **deterministic for a given block**.
+Two transactions with the same finalize logic and input get the same value sequence.
+Thus, all validators reach consensus.

 ```leo file=../code_snippets/standard_library/src/main.leo#std_rand
 ```

+Use these functions to select lottery winners, vary reward schedules, or generate on-chain randomness.
+Do not use them when the block proposer must not predict the result.
-These functions are appropriate for sampling lottery winners, jittering reward schedules, or any on-chain randomness that does not need to be unpredictable by the block proposer.
-The proposer can observe the seed and selectively withhold or reorder transactions; randomness that must resist a malicious proposer needs a commit-reveal scheme on top.
+The proposer can observe the seed and withhold or reorder transactions.
+Use an additional commit-reveal scheme when the randomness must resist a malicious proposer.

 `chacha_<type>()` is defined for every Aleo primitive return type:
 `address`, `bool`, `field`, `group`, `scalar`, `u8`–`u128`, `i8`–`i128`.